akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 For our output layer we will use the **sigmoid** activation function.
 The output of the sigmoid activation function stays within the 0-1 range.
 This is handy, because we can then assume that if the output is > 0.5, the neural network classified the input as a Hazel Shrub.
 Otherwise the neural network has classified the input as an Alder Blackthorn Shrub.
-The sigmoid activation function saturates when the arguments are large or small.
+The output of the sigmoid activation function saturates when the arguments are large or small.
 This activation function is defined by:

 ![sigmoid_equation](/images/sigmoid_equation.gif)